AI Course Policies and Assignment Guidelines

 • a notice about using AI ethically and safely.
 (ChatGPT acknowledges that they may share account holders’ personal information with third parties, including vendors and service providers — see their Privacy Policy.
 Teach your students to never share personal and sensitive information with generative AI chatbots.)

-• a description of under what circumstances students will be permitted or encouraged to use generative AI in your course
+• a description of under what circumstances students will be permitted or encouraged to use generative AI in your course.
+By encouraging and actively engaging with use of AI in some circumstances you demonstrate openness and AI expertise, making your admonitions against AI use in other circumstances more compelling.

 • information about how students should cite or credit AI.